oroinc/documentation/backend/entities/acls.rst

         {% endif %}
     {% endblock %}

-In this example we check access by ACL annotation info without Object to test.
-So, ``is_granted`` will return true as result if user have any access level to EDIT permission to Task entity.
+In this example, we check access by ACL annotation info without an Object to test.
+So, ``is_granted`` will return true if the user has any access level to EDIT permission to the Task entity.

-In case if you want to check access more deeply, you can set the entity instance as the second parameter of ``is_granted()`` function:
+If you want to perform a deeper access check, you can set the entity instance as the second parameter of the ``is_granted()`` function:

 .. code-block:: html+jinja
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/update.html.twig

     {% block someBlock %}
-        {# an `entity` variable contains an Test entity instance #}
+        {# an `entity` variable contains a Test entity instance #}
         {% if is_granted('acme_task_edit', entity) %}
             Some info if access is granted
         {% endif %}
     {% endblock %}

-At this example, will be checked access level for the given object instance.
+This example illustrates the check of the access level for the given object instance.

-In case if you have no an ACL annotation, you can set the permission name directly as the first parameter:
+If you have no ACL annotation, you can set the permission name directly as the first parameter:

 .. code-block:: html+jinja
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/update.html.twig

     {% block someBlock %}
-        {# an `entity` variable contains an Test entity instance #}
+        {# an `entity` variable contains a Test entity instance #}
         {% if is_granted('EDIT', entity) %}
             Some info if access is granted
         {% endif %}
     {% endblock %}

 Restrict Access to Data Grid Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a data grid you can protect the entire result set (to not show results if the user is not
-granted access and the action embedding the grid accidentally was not protected):
+In a data grid, you can protect the entire result set (not to show results if the user is not granted access and the action embedding the grid was not protected by accident):

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml